lawrie/ulx3s_retro/README.md

 1983 saw the introduction of the [MSX standard](https://en.wikipedia.org/wiki/MSX).
 MSX machines were mainly produced by the Japanese.
 There is an [MSX implementation](https://github.com/lawrie/ulx3s_msx) with software loading via the OSD on the Ulx3s board.

 Nintendo introduced the Famicom games console in 1983, and it was renamed to the [Nintendo Entertainment System](https://en.wikipedia.org/wiki/Nintendo_Entertainment_System) (NES) in North America and came out in 1985.
 There is an [excellent implementation of the NES](https://github.com/emard/nes_ecp5) on the Ulx3s, which includes an OSD and supports most cartridges using a large range of mappers.
+There is a [video](https://www.youtube.com/watch?v=EQ97hIMpufQ) of some NES games on the Ulx3s.

 In 1984, Apple introduced the [Macintosh 128K](https://en.wikipedia.org/wiki/Macintosh_128K) using a [Motorola 68000](https://en.wikipedia.org/wiki/Motorola_68000) chip, followed by the 512K and the [Mac Plus](https://en.wikipedia.org/wiki/Macintosh_Plus) in the following years.
 There is an implementation of the [Mac Plus](https://github.com/lawrie/ulx3s_mac128) on the Ulx3s board, which has PS/2 mouse support and emulates floppy disks using an OSD.